RaceFPV/StarForgeOS/docs/RTC6715_TROUBLESHOOTING.md

 # RTC6715 Frequency Change Troubleshooting Guide

-## Issue: Tracer Board Stuck at Single Frequency (R1 5658 MHz)
+## Issue: StarForge Board Stuck at Single Frequency (R1 5658 MHz)

-If your Tracer board won't change frequencies and stays locked at R1 5658 MHz (or any other single frequency), this is likely a **hardware configuration issue**, not a software bug.
+If your StarForge board won't change frequencies and stays locked at R1 5658 MHz (or any other single frequency), this is likely a **hardware configuration issue**, not a software bug.

 ## Root Cause: SPI Mode Not Enabled